white-rabbit-1-sketch/php-worker-pool/README.md

 ---

+## Why This Pool Is Different

+Unlike traditional php worker pools where new processes are spawned for each task (or copy part of queue), this pool uses a more efficient approach.
+Worker processes are **forked once** and then continuously process tasks from a **shared, centralized queue**.
+This eliminates the overhead of creating new processes for every task, significantly improving performance, especially in high-load scenarios.
+By reusing worker processes, this solution offers faster task processing and better resource utilization compared to conventional worker pools.

 ## How It Works

 The library leverages **System V message queues** (using the `sysvmsg` PHP extension) to enable efficient communication between processes.
 Each queue is identified by a unique key and allows processes to exchange serialized messages.